 - Information on global health field work and final product (if a field experience was completed).

-- A 1-paragraph bio and professional headshot to be used on our alumni pages.
+- A short bio and professional headshot to be used on our alumni pages.

 Why should I get the Graduate Certificate in Global Health?